Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 overwhelmingly peaceful gatherings.</p>
 <footer><a href="https://www.salon.com/2003/12/17/miami_police/">Goldberg, 2003</a></footer>
 </blockquote>
-The hyper-proactivity of the police was following on the 1999 Seattle riots{% include /aside.html nid="millman18" text='<a href="https://www.seattlepi.com/local/seattle-history/article/WTO-Riots-Battle-Seattle-1999-anniversary-13431709.php">Millman, 2018</a>'%}.
+This was a systemic shift from prior instances of police violence, such as the 1985 bombing of a West Philadelphia neighborhood{% include /aside.html nid="osder2014" text='<a href="http://www.pbs.org/independentlens/films/let-the-fire-burn/">Osder, 2014</a>'%}.
+The normalization hyper-proactivity of the police was following on the 1999 Seattle riots{% include /aside.html nid="millman18" text='<a href="https://www.seattlepi.com/local/seattle-history/article/WTO-Riots-Battle-Seattle-1999-anniversary-13431709.php">Millman, 2018</a>'%}.
 I declined an invitation to that event while I was in college.
 I also lost a debate to Brenna Bell, cited by Goldberg in Miami, in my most-successful college tournament.
 I have been on the edge of this circle multiple times in my life.
 Natasha Lennard{% include /aside.html nid="lennard11" text='<a